ryankarlos/Bayesian_networks/README.md

-# Bayesian Networks
+# Probabilistic Graphical Models

-Comparing the different packages for discrete and dynamic Bayesian networks - structure and parameter estimation
+Using various python packages (pgmpy, pomegranate, pgmpy) for examples of markov and bayesian graphical models.